cleif/ISQA8210-Assignment5/README.md

 # Albuquerque Parks and Recreation Reservation System | ISQA8210-Assignment5
 Assignment 5 for ISQA 8210.
 This application demonstrates an example of CRUD operations within a Django/Python web based application with a Postgresql relational database backend.
+Details below

 ## Built With
 * [Django](https://www.djangoproject.com/) - The web framework used